NaomiRadke/workshop/README.md

 ### Method 2.
 Copy Directly to ACI
 1. Go to the github site https://github.com/benee55/workshop
 2. Click on the green "clone or download" button.
 Download ZIP.
-3. Unzip files and note the local directory of the workshop files
+3. Unzip files and note the local directory of the workshop directory
-4. Copy workshop folder to ACI.
+4. Copy workshop directory to ACI.
 Open the command line on your local machine.
 Then type in the following:

 `cd ~/<LocalDirectory>`